25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-Draw a buyer's attention with caladiums that grow in shade or filtered sun; some varieties can take full sun.
-In Zones 9-11, they behave as perennials but they grow as annuals elsewhere.
-Plant them in masses for eye-catching color in your front yard or containers, and they’ll spread up to 10 inches.
+For almost instant curb appeal, plant caladiums that grow in shade or filtered sun; some varieties can take full sun.
+In Zones 9 to 11, they come back every year as perennials but grow as annuals elsewhere.
+Plant them in masses for unmissable color in your front yard or containers; most will spread 12 to 24 inches.
 Look for them in cherry red, chartreuse, raspberry, violet-pink, cream and other shades.
 Shown here: Heart to Heart caladiums 'Scarlet Flame' and 'White Wonder.'

 Tip: Caladiums need little care, but northern gardeners shouldn’t plant these tropicals until the temperatures are above 50 degrees.